-- Black and Gray Morality: The early 20th century is filled with ruthless bandits, vengeance-crazed railroad officers who would happily let a town be massacred and bloodthirsty warlords.
+- Black-and-Gray Morality: The early 20th century is filled with ruthless bandits, vengeance-crazed railroad officers who would happily let a town be massacred and bloodthirsty warlords.
 Thornton, one of the better characters ethically, leads a gang of psychotic bounty hunters who don't particularly care who they kill so long as they kill someone.

-- Book Ends: The film starts and ends with shoot outs, and Deke Thornton watches both from above.
+- Bookends: The film starts and ends with shoot outs, and Deke Thornton watches both from above.

 - Bounty Hunter: The gang is pursued by bounty hunters led by Deke Thornton, one of their former members.

-- Catch Phrase: "Let's go."
+- Catchphrase: Pike's is "Let's go."

-- Cigar Fuse Lighting: Pike uses his cigar to light the fuse on a stick of dynamite when threatening the general.
+- Cigar-Fuse Lighting: Pike uses his cigar to light the fuse on a stick of dynamite when threatening the general.

 - Dying Moment of Awesome: If the Wild Bunch is gonna go out, they're gonna go out fighting.
 And by God, they do.